 At the May 19, 2007, Commencement Exercises, the Huntingdon College Board of Trustees awarded the honorary Doctor of Humane Letters to President West.
 In his citation, Board of Trustees chair W. Kendrick Upchurch III stated that President West's "unwavering leadership has transformed Huntingdon College."

 Prior to his arrival at Huntingdon, President West served as a parish minister from 1978 to 1999 in United Methodist congregations throughout North Carolina; taught at Duke Divinity School's Center for Continuing Theological Education and its field education program, as well as for the United Methodist Church's Residency in Ordained Ministry program; and served as a vice president and dean at Brevard College (N.C.).
-He is a clergy member in full connection with the Alabama-West Florida Conference of the United Methodist Church and serves on the board of directors for Bridge Builders of Alabama and as a member of the University Senate of the General Board of Higher Education and Ministry of the United Methodist Church.
+He is a clergy member in full connection with the Alabama-West Florida Conference of the United Methodist Church and serves on the board of directors for Bridge Builders of Alabama and as a member of the University Senate of the United Methodist Church.
 Leadership Alabama selected President West for its 2008-2009 leadership development class.